Scalsol/mega.pytorch/CUSTOMIZE.md

 - The field `MODEL.META_ARCHITECTURE` should be your model name.
 - If you feel confused, take a look at other configs.

-If you still feel confused with some steps above or some instructions are wrong, plaes contact me to fix it or make it more clear.
+If you still feel confused with some steps above or some instructions are wrong, please contact me to fix it or make it more clear.